 The initial most step in building a marketing funnel is to know and understand your targeted interest group.
-You should have a clear picture in mind regarding the type of prospects you need to target before you create a funnel to convert them into permanent customers.
+You should have a clear picture in mind regarding the type of prospects you need to target before you create a funnel to convert.

-Understanding your target customers can be by receiving direct feedback from your existing customers, conducting surveys, through social media or web analytics data.
+Understanding your target customers can be done by receiving direct feedback from your existing customers.
+This is achievable by conducting surveys through social media or web analytics data.

-The objective is to not only know who your target customers are but also understand how they interact with your business.
-Their online practices will assist you to decipher how you can structure your funnel and what stages you should add.
+The objective is to not only know who your target customers.
+Also to understand how they interact with your business.
+Their online practices will assist you to decipher how you can structure your funnel.
+What stages you should add.
 For instance, you may have a site that gets a large portion of its traffic on your blog.

 Step 2: Determining and applying the 4 stages of a marketing funnel